LedgerHQ/app-bitcoin-new/doc/bitcoin.md

 ### APDUs

 The messaging format of the app is compatible with the [APDU protocol](https://developers.ledger.com/docs/nano-app/application-structure/#apdu-interpretation-loop).
-The `P1` and `P2` fields are not used and must be set to `0` in all messages.
+The `P1` and `P2` fields are reserved for future use and must be set to `0` in all messages.

 The main commands use `CLA = 0xE1`, unlike the legacy Bitcoin application that used `CLA = 0xE0`.